 Yuca, cassava, mandioca are some of the names of this delicious edible root.
-We Latinos love yuca.
 It’s full of fiber and its neutral flavor makes this tuber perfect to make gluten-free flour.
-We enjoy it in many different ways… but before talking about recipes and cooking methods, let’s talk about some of its facts.
+We enjoy it in many different ways.

 What is Yuca?